 1. Emotion vs Logic: When a customer calls us with a complaint they are emotional.
 They are upset, angry, disappointed, frustrated – or perhaps all of these.
 They are unable, in the moment they call you, to participate in a logical conversation.
 The best way to understand this is to think about your life and someone close to you.
 Think about the last time you had a conversation with this person during which you were both emotional.
 Which one of you was listening? … Exactly!

 Do not try to engage the customer in a logical conversation until they have finished telling you their story of why they are upset.
-I realize that this can make it a very long phone call, but … they are your customer so deal with it.
-Interrupting them is like fuel on fire.
-It will only serve to make them more upset and make a difficult situation even more complicated.
+I realize this can make for a very long phone call, but … they are your customer, so deal with it.
+Interrupting them is like fuel on a fire.
+It will only serve to make them more upset and make a difficult situation more complicated.

-2. Speed: Upset customers will be speaking quickly and this does impact our ability to communicate with them.
-We can take advantage of the phone’s ability to be a mirror by slowing down our own speech – and maintaining a very calm, pleasant tone.
-The customer will be drawn to mimic us and although this won’t solve the customer’s problem, it will improve our ability to understand them.
+2. Speed: Upset customers will be speaking quickly and this does impact how we should communicate with them.
+You can take advantage of the phone’s ability to be a mirror by slowing down your own speech – and maintaining a very calm, pleasant tone.
+The customer will be drawn to mimic you and although this won’t solve the customer’s problem, it will improve your ability to understand them.

-4. Move Towards Logic: In order to resolve the situation, your customer must be able to have a conversation – to listen to you and respond to questions etc. If they stay in that place of high emotion, that won’t be possible.
+4. Move Toward Logic: In order to resolve the situation, your customer must be able to have a conversation – to listen to you and respond to questions.
+If they stay in a place of high emotion, that won’t be possible.
 You must do your best to guide them back to logic and you can do this by asking them an open-ended question, a question they will have to think about in order to give an answer.
 This will prompt them to engage the logical part of their brain.
 You are not making any promises with this question, simply creating an atmosphere where a productive conversation can take place.
-Here are some examples (add your’s in the comment section):
+Here are some examples (add yours in the comment section below):